Menu Port of Seattle Logo - Home

 Site History

-Starting in 1937, the Duwamish Manufacturing Company and Malarkey Asphalt Company operated here with minimal environmental regulations, as the US Environmental Protection Agency (EPA) was not formed until 1970.
-These companies heavily polluted the soil and shoreline of the site and went out of business in 1993.
-The Port acquired a portion of the property in 1999 with the plan to build a maritime cargo terminal.
-In 2003, the EPA designated the site as a highly toxic “Early Action” Superfund site.
-The EPA found contaminated soil, asphalt, oil, pipelines, a non-leaking underground diesel storage tank, drums and debris in the riverbank resulting in risks of exposures to PCBs (polychlorinated biphenyls), highly toxic chemicals hazardous to public health than were banned in the 1970s.
-Since the Port and City now owned these polluted areas, both government agencies became responsible for cleaning up the contamination.
+In 2003, the US Environmental Protection Agency (EPA) designated the site as a highly toxic “Early Action” area with the Lower Duwamish Waterway (LDW) Superfund site.
+The EPA found contaminated soil, asphalt, oil, pipelines, a non-leaking underground diesel storage tank, drums and debris in the riverbank resulting in risks of exposures to polychlorinated biphenyls (PCBs), highly toxic chemicals hazardous to public health that were banned in the 1970s.
+PCBs were also found in the adjacent neighborhood streets and yards.

 Cleanup activities at Terminal 117.